SonNguyen415/AI_Project/README.md

 For scenario 1, we expect a winrate of Agent 0 and 1 of 50-50.
 Plus or minus one.

-For scenario 2, we expect that Agent 0 will do slightly better- closer to 60-40.
+For scenario 2, we expected that Agent 0 will do slightly better- closer to 60-40.

-For scenario 3, we expect closer to 70-30
+For scenario 3, we expected closer to 70-30

+The big problem:
+Our game was too stochastic. we used stochastic calculations to determine outcomes in combat. we used stochastic placement of supplies on the map.

+What this means is that there's no way to guarantee results unless we make it completely deterministic.